 The Ars Electronica Futurelab has constantly reinvented itself since it was founded over 25 years ago.
 Originally intended to develop new interactive exhibits for the Ars Electronica Center, it has since become a research and development laboratory that connects art, technology and society.
 The Ars Electronica Futurelab collaborates with numerous partners from a wide variety of sectors worldwide and continues to attract attention with its extraordinary projects.
-Our topics range from futures literacy to Art Thinking, from creative artificial intelligence to drone swarms, from virtual reality and mixed reality to co-immersive spaces, from circular economy and green innovation to industry 5.0, from genetics to robotics – and much more.
+Our topics range from future narratives to Art Thinking, from creative artificial intelligence to drone swarms, from virtual reality and mixed reality to co-immersive spaces, from green innovation to industry 5.0, from genetics to robotics – and much more.

 The decisions we make today will create the future of tomorrow.
 And by questioning these decisions, we can contribute to shaping the world.
 This process requires awareness, critical thinking and curiosity about the ever-changing technological and social environment, and art.

 Art creates opportunities for dialogue with society by giving meaning to and questioning new technologies.
 Through the creation of tangible futures, we deliver cultural and educational opportunities that enable people to better understand and act on diverse futures.

 To make this happen, we need a free social experimental space where diverse people intersect daily with cutting-edge technology, science, and art.
 The future is driven by creativity, passion, opportunity, and the unconscious and responsible exchange of ideas.

 We at the Ars Electronica Futurelab are the do tank for that future.